 Our children are stronger than we realise.
 They survive their own experiences of discrimination.
 They survive being labelled as the aggressors when they stand up for themselves.
 They survive the experience of seeing their parents suffer and fail to protect them.
 And still, every morning at 8am, they are expected to be in the institution and perform.
 This is what our society expects them to do.

 “It takes a village to raise a child” is not an empty motto of ours.
-I am writing to you all to ask you – to beg you – please don’t leave the raising of our children in the hands of the German school system alone.
+Please don’t leave the raising of our children in the hands of the German school system alone.

-Please support families of Black children to teach them about our African diaspora: our history, our peoples, our economies, our achievements, our struggles.
+Please support families and communities of Black children to teach them about our African diaspora: our history, our peoples, our economies, our achievements, our struggles.